Readpato/vue-todo-list/README.md

   - Options API is pretty easy to understand if you want to start learning Vue, but I am definetly going to try the composition API!

 - Tailwind CSS utility classes are pretty useful to design an app.
-With a good foundation on vanilla CSS it can be really easy to bring an up to it's feet design-wise!
+With a good foundation on vanilla CSS it can be really easy to bring a project up to it's feet design-wise!

 - Vite is an optimal building tool.
 The time that it took each time to load my app was incredibly fast.